 Any residents and non-resident company can open and hold a corporate bank account in Kenya in both local Kenyan and international currencies.

 However, all international transfers exceeding US$10,000 must be reported to the Central Bank of Kenya.

 Healy Consultants Group PLC fees to help open a corporate bank account in Kenya

 Healy Consultants Group PLC guarantees Kenya company bank account approval.
 Our fees for different banking services include:

-Kenya banking task Our Client travels US$ Kenya bank account for a foreign company No 4,950 Kenya bank account for a Kenyan company No 4,950 Kenya personal bank account No 4,000
+Kenya banking task Our Client travels US$ Kenya bank account bundled with company incorporation No 4,950 Kenya bank account for a foreign company No 5,950 Kenya bank account for a Kenyan company No 5,950 Kenya bank account for high-risk company No 7,950 Kenya personal bank account No 4,000

 Our multi-currency corporate bank account opening fees cover the following: